MUSIC LIVES HERE!

 Thank you for contacting The Music Academy of North Carolina.
 We'll be in touch soon!

-Support for this organization was made available through the New Creative Investment facilitated by The Arts Council of Greater Greensboro, a division of the Designated County Partner, with funding from Guilford County and the North Carolina Arts Council American Rescue Plan Act.
+Support was made available through The Arts Council of Greater Greensboro New Creative Investment Initiative, with Guilford County and North Carolina Arts Council American Rescue Plan Act funding.